jjones203/architecture_kata/solution/architecture_analysis.md

 # Architecture Analysis

-## Non-Functional Properties
+## Architecture Characteristics
-Here we map technical requirements to non-functional requirements, which are ordered by importance.
+Here we map technical requirements to associated architecture characteristics, which are ordered by importance.
 This analysis takes the following format:

 *Business requirement*

 - Technical capability required of platform

-  **Non-functional requirement of platform**
+  **Architecture Characteristic**

 ---